epadam/Machine-Learning-Tutorial-Demo-Resources/Data_Engineering.md

 ## Data Collection

-How to use python crawling web data.
+How to use python for web crawling.

 ## Data Processing